 - Frameworks/platforms-Hadoop ecosystem or other Hadoop based big data implementation (like AWS Big Data, MS Azure Big Data), Apache Kafka, Apache Spark

-Let’s discuss Artificial Intelligence career paths, in the next sections.
+Let’s discuss Artificial Intelligence career paths in the next sections.

 Artificial Intelligence Career Paths

 AI career opportunities have been on the upswing in the past half a decade.
 If you have a data-driven mind and have a penchant for improving or transforming existing systems, you are well cut out for the AI world.
-With almost every industry having a few pioneers who have dabbled in AI already, the demand for AI-related jobs has been ever increasing.
+With almost every industry having a few pioneers who have dabbled in AI already, the demand for AI-related jobs has ever increased.